 - paprika to decorate

-Boil the eggs in salty water for at least 15 minutes until hard.
+Boil the eggs in salted water for at least 15 minutes until hard.

 Drain the water, transfer to a bowl of ice cold water and leave to cool completely.

 Remove the shells and cut the eggs lengthwise.

 Use a teaspoon to scoop out the egg yolk, then add them to a bowl, add the oil, mayonnaise, mustard and season well with salt and pepper.